phthom/icp31/1-Installation.md

 > Note : you can see some IP v6 definitions - **don't touch them**

 > **Don't touch the hostnames**

+**Very important : Don't touch or change the hostnames at this step or later on.**

 Change the line containing **127.0.1.1** with your **ipaddress**.
 So it look like: